 The location and the orientation of the text are combined in a Trans object.
 That transformation can be read and written with the Text#trans attribute.
 The text orientation is not always shown in the drawing.
 Whether the text is shown in the orientation specified depends on the application settings.

 Font number and alignment flags can be read and written using the Text#font, Text#halign and Text#valign attributes.
 If one of these attributes is not set, the application-provided default is used.
 The font is currently just a number and is provided to support the respective property of the GDS2 format.
 For the documentation of the alignment flags see the class documentation for the Text class.

 The text string is accessible with the Text#string attribute.
 Not all characters are supported.
 Depending on the format, only a subset of the ASCII character set are supported.
 Sometimes, line-feed control characters are found in text strings.
 Following the strict OASIS specification for example, such characters are not allowed.
 The lower and upper case letters and most of the special printing characters of the ASCII character set are usually safe for use in text strings.

-Text#move, Text#moved, Text#transformed and Text#transformed_cplx basically work like for the other objects.
-The class method Text#from_dtext creates a integer-coordinate type Text object from a floating-point coordinate type DText object (see below).
+Passing a DText object to the Text constructor creates an integer-coordinate type Text object from a floating-point coordinate type DText object (see below).
 The floating-point coordinates are rounded to the nearest integer coordinates.